 A pattern is a commonly occurring reusable piece in software system that provides a certain set of functionality.
 The identification of a pattern is also based on the context in which it is used.
 So, using patterns in modeling of systems helps in keeping design standardized and more importantly, minimizes the reinventing of the wheel in the system design.
 This article is all about patterns; especially design patterns.

-Ok so you might ask how does a pattern relate to the UML?
 The patterns that we encounter need to be captured and documented in a sufficiently descriptive manner so that they can be referred for future use.
 UML provides the perfect tools to do just this.
 The class diagram in UML can be used to capture the patterns identified in a system.
 In addition, UML has a sufficiently extensive and expressive vocabulary to capture the details of patterns.

 Over the previous articles in this series, we explored the different UML diagrams and learned how to model each of the diagrams in a case study application.
 Building on this background we will see how to leverage the usefulness of well-known patterns to make application designing a lot easier.

 To sum up, a pattern should have the following characteristics

 - Useful solution

 Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides first popularized the concept of patterns with their book on design patterns.
 These authors came to be known as the “Gang Of Four” or GOF.
 The name stuck ever since and the patterns catalog that they documented is known as the GOF patterns catalog.